Projects

 The easiest way is probably via credit or debit card using the form below:

-1. send a cheque made out to Butterfield’s Edward Johnson Trust at Tump End, Fairoaks Farm, Hollybush, Ledbury HR8 1EU, UK, or
+Alternatively for one-off donations you can send a cheque made out to Butterfield’s Edward Johnson Trust to Butterfield’s Edward Johnson Trust at Tump End, Fairoaks Farm, Hollybush, Ledbury HR8 1EU, UK.

 For regular payments you can set up a standing order.
 Complete the appropriate form and send it to your bank.